-- i. food to be grown in private, communal or public spaces, - ii. water to be locally sourced, retained and reused, and - iii. energy, with a focus on green energy, to be locally sourced, generated, stored and distributed.
+- ii. water to be locally sourced, retained and reused, and - energy, with a focus on green energy, to be locally sourced, generated, stored and distributed.

 2.5.4.4 Sustainable infrastructure

 Development ensures:

 - i. all infrastructure is appropriately designed and delivered to support the needs of development, - ii. existing infrastructure is well used, - iii. land that is required for future infrastructure is preserved, - iv. opportunities for future alternate modes of transport is considered in the design of streets, civic open spaces and built form outcomes, and - v.
 Digital and telecommunications assets are considered and planned for during the development of the PDA.